Caroline Cox, Baroness Cox: Religious Freedom and Women's Rights

-In 2003, she wrote The 'West', Islam and Islamism: Is ideological Islam compatible with liberal democracy? with John Marks, published by Civitas, which argued "that Islamist terrorism was only part of a broader ideological challenge comparable to communist propaganda efforts during the Cold War".
+She has also campaigned to ensure that religious fundamentalism does not infringe on the 'rights enshrined in UK law'.
+In the aftermath of the September 11 attacks and growing militant Islamic movements, she wrote in 2003 The 'West', Islam and Islamism: Is ideological Islam compatible with liberal democracy? with John Marks, published by Civitas, which argued "that Islamist terrorism was only part of a broader ideological challenge of fundamentalist Islam, comparable to communist propaganda efforts during the Cold War".